vishalpandit09/mcino-Introduction-to-Git-and-GitHub/README.md

-# Introduction to Git and GitHub
+# Introduction to Git and GitHub.

-## Simple Interest Calculator
+# Simple Interest Calculator.

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest, given principal, annual rate of interest and time period in years.

 ```
 Input: